History of Brazil in Timeline

 2019: 2019 Copa América

-In 2019, Brazil was the second-largest exporter of processed foods in the world.
+In 2019, Brazil was the second-largest exporter of processed foods in the world and the fourth-largest producer in the footwear industry.

 2019: Constitutional Amendment No. 104

-In 2019, Constitutional Amendment No. 104 included Federal, District and State Penal Police as one of the six different police agencies for law enforcement in Brazil.
+In 2019, Constitutional Amendment No. 104 established Federal, District, and State Penal Police agencies for law enforcement in Brazil.

-In 2019, the Brazilian road system totaled 1,720,000 km, serving as the primary carrier of freight and passenger traffic.
+In 2019, the total length of the Brazilian road system was 1,720,000 km, making it the primary carrier of freight and passenger traffic.

 May 2021: Lula Announces Candidacy

-In May 2021, Luiz Inácio Lula da Silva announced he would run for president in the 2022 election.
+In May 2021, Luiz Inácio Lula da Silva announced that he would run for a third term in the 2022 Brazilian general election.

 2021: Brazil's ranking in installed power

-At the end of 2021 Brazil was the 2nd country in the world in terms of installed hydroelectric power (109.4 GW) and biomass (15.8 GW), the 7th country in the world in terms of installed wind power (21.1 GW) and the 14th country in the world in terms of installed solar power (13.0 GW).
+At the end of 2021, Brazil was the 2nd country in the world in terms of installed hydroelectric power (109.4 GW) and biomass (15.8 GW), the 7th country in the world in terms of installed wind power (21.1 GW), and the 14th country in the world in terms of installed solar power (13.0 GW).
+Brazil was also the 4th largest producer of wind energy in the world (72 TWh) and the 11th largest producer of solar energy in the world (16.8 TWh) in 2021.

 2021: 2021 Copa América

-In 2021, The Economist Intelligence Unit's Democracy Index categorized Brazil as a "flawed democracy", ranking 46th in the report, and Freedom House classified it as a free country.
+In 2021, the Economist Intelligence Unit's Democracy Index categorized Brazil as a "flawed democracy", ranking 46th, and Freedom House classified it as a free country.

 July 1, 2022: Brazil's population

-As of July 2022, there have been 124 amendments made to the Federal Constitution of Brazil.
+As of July 2022, there had been 124 amendments to Brazil's Federal Constitution, which was originally promulgated in October 1988.

 2022: Evangelical Protestant influence

-In 2022, Evangelical Protestant influence was implicated in the Brazilian coup plot.
+In 2022, Evangelical Protestant influence was implicated in the Brazilian coup plot, and religion began to be reconsidered as a political factor by Evangelicals and Catholics.

-In 2022, extreme weather events in Brazil, such as droughts and flash floods, caused annual losses of around R$13 billion (US$2.6 billion).
+In 2022, extreme weather events in Brazil caused annual losses of around R$13 billion (US$2.6 billion), equivalent to 0.1% of the country's GDP.

 January 2023: Attack on Federal Government Buildings

-On 8 January 2023, supporters of Bolsonaro attacked Brazil's federal government buildings in Brasília.
+On 8 January 2023, a week after Lula's inauguration, a mob of Bolsonaro's supporters attacked Brazil's federal government buildings in Brasília.

 2023: Main destination states

-In 2023, the main destination states in Brazil were São Paulo, Rio de Janeiro, and Rio Grande do Sul.
+In 2023, the main destination states for tourism in Brazil were São Paulo, Rio de Janeiro, and Rio Grande do Sul.

-In 2024, Brazil faced the strongest drought since measurements began in the 1950s, affecting nearly 60% of the country, linked to deforestation and climate change.
+In 2024, Brazil experienced its strongest drought since measurements began in the 1950s, covering almost 60% of the country's territory.

 In 2024, Brazil revised its Nationally Determined Contribution (NDC), setting a goal to cut greenhouse emissions by 59% to 67% compared to 2005 levels by 2035.

-In 2024, the economy of Brazil began showing consistent significant growth.
+In 2024, the Brazilian economy began showing consistent significant growth after a recession that started in 2014.

 Brazil's first nuclear submarine is expected to be launched in 2029.